 - Begin by exposing your dog to a very low level or small amount of whatever it is that is causing his fear.
-For example, if he is afraid of bicycles, start with a bicycle placed at a distance of 100 feet from your dog. - As long as your dog remains relaxed gradually move the bicycle closer to him.
-If at any point he becomes anxious, move the bicycle further away and proceed at a slower pace. - When your dog can remain relaxed in the presence of a stationary bicycle, move the bicycle 100 feet away again and have someone slowly ride it around.
+For example, if he is afraid of bicycles, start with a bicycle placed at a distance of 100 feet from your dog. - After a few days as long as your dog remains relaxed gradually move the bicycle closer to him.
+If at any point he becomes anxious, move the bicycle further away and proceed at a slower pace.

+- When your dog can remain relaxed in the presence of a stationary bicycle, move the bicycle 100 feet away again and have someone slowly ride it around.
 Gradually increase the proximity of the slowly moving bicycle.
 Repeat this procedure as many times as necessary, increasing the speed of the moving bicycle. - This process may take several days, weeks, or even months.
 You must proceed at a slow enough pace that your dog never becomes fearful during the desensitization process.
 Additionally, whatever causes the dog's fearful reaction must be limited or (preferably) completely removed from his environment during times that you are not working on treatment.
+Counter Conditioning Counter conditioning works best when used along with desensitization.
+This involves teaching the dog a new reaction to the fear stimulus. - Using the desensitization technique example described previously, when your dog is first exposed to the bicycle, give him praise.
+By pairing positive things with the bicycle, your dog will began to make good associations and overtime learn that whenever the bicycle appears, good things happen! - Do not use punishment, collar corrections, or scolding.
+The point of counter conditioning is for him to always associate pleasant things with the thing that frightens him.